aditya-deo/aditya-deo/README.md

 ### Hello!
 I'm [Aditya](https://www.linkedin.com/in/aditya-deo-2703/) 👋

-I'm a student, currently majoring in Computer Engineering.
-I love me a good coding session with epic film scores playing in the background.
+I'm a student at Pimpri Chinchwad College of Engineering, currently majoring in Computer Engineering.

 I'm familiar with: